Exploring Extended Scalar Sectors with Di-Higgs Signals: A Higgs EFT Perspective: The Effective Lagrangian

 We begin in the ``Higgs basis'', where the doublets have already been rotated to a basis where the physical CP even state is the observed 125 GeV Higgs.
 This rotation is performed by rotation of $H_1$ and $H_2$ by the angle $\beta$.
 We follow the notation of \cite{Belusca-Maito:2016dqe}.
 Note the Yukawa couplings are entered generically and later will be recast in terms of each of the four ``types'' usually considered to evade flavor changing neutral currents when we write the EFT.
 These various types considered are outlined in Table~\ref{tab:2hdmtypes}.

-The effective Lagrangian, neglecting terms suppressed by $Y_3/M^2$, for each ``type'' of 2HDM is then given below.
+The effective Lagrangian for each ``type'' of 2HDM is then given below.
+Note we have neglected terms suppressed by $Y_3/M^2$ as explained above in the complex scalar discussion.
 We adopt the notation $\cos\beta=c_\beta$ and $\sin\beta=s_\beta$, where the mixing angle $\beta$ is the angle which diagonalizes the mass matrices of the charged scalars and pseudoscalars, to allow us to rewrite the Higgs-fermion couplings in terms of the mixing angle and the parameter $Z_6$. \begin{itemize} \item \textit{Type I:}

 \item \textit{Type II:}

 \item \textit{Lepton Specific:}

 \item \textit{Flipped:}